Oslo New University College

 Oslo New University College (Oslo Nye Høyskole) is a private, regional college offering courses at bachelor and masters level in health sciences, psychology, economics, digital marketing and humanities.
-Based in St. Hanshaugen in Oslo, Norway, the college has an enrollment of 2,800 students, including those studying via the Internet.
+Centrally located in Adamstuen in Oslo, Norway, the college has an enrollment of approx. 4500 students.
+Oslo New University Collega offer courses both on campus and online.

-Programs offered is psychology, medical foundation, peace and conflict studies, economics and marketing, as well as bachelor programs in nutrition, and peace and conflict studies.
-Bi-national programs offer up to one year of studies in Oslo, with the rest at foreign universities.
-Programs consist of medicine, physiotherapy, chiropractic studies and peace and conflict studies.
+Oslo New University College offers bachelor’s degrees, master’s degrees, one-year programmes, individual courses and continuing education in a range of academic fields.
+Its programmes include: